 Scuba Diving Surface Intervals – What Are They?

 While beginners may dive once a day, most professional divers dive multiple times a day.
 However, you can’t just get back in the water immediately after returning to the surface.
+You have to let your body rest and recover between repetitive dives in what is called a surface interval.
+What exactly are surface intervals that and what do they mean for your diving?

 - 1 What is a Surface Interval?